Me Before You (novel): Plot

-Twenty-six-year-old Louisa Clark lives with her working-class family.
-Unambitious and with few qualifications, she feels constantly outshone by her younger sister, Treena, an outgoing single mother.
-Louisa, who helps support her family, loses her job at a local café when the café closes.
-She goes to the Job Center and, after several failed attempts, is offered a unique employment opportunity: help care for Will Traynor, a successful, wealthy, and once-active young man who has quadriplegia as a result of a pedestrian-motorcycle accident two years earlier.
-Will's mother, Camilla, hires Louisa despite her lack of experience, believing Louisa can brighten his spirit.
-Louisa meets Nathan, who cares for Will's medical needs, and Will's father, Steven, a friendly upper-class businessman whose marriage to Camilla is strained.
+Louisa Clark is hired to be the personal assistant to Will Traynor, a young man who became disabled after an accident.
 Louisa and Will's relationship starts out rocky due to his bitterness and resentment over being disabled.
 Things worsen after Will's ex-girlfriend, Alicia, and best friend Rupert reveal that they are getting married.
 Under Louisa's care, Will gradually becomes more communicative and open-minded as they share experiences together.
-Louisa notices Will's scarred wrists and later overhears his mother and father discussing how he attempted suicide shortly after Camilla refused his request to end his life through Dignitas, a Swiss-based assisted suicide organization.
+Louisa notices Will's scarred wrists and later overhears his mother and father discussing how he attempted suicide shortly after his mother, Camilla, refused his request to end his life through Dignitas, a Swiss-based assisted suicide organization.
 Horrified by his attempt, Camilla promised to honor her son's wish, but only if he agreed to live six more months.
-Camilla intends to prove that, in time, he will believe his life's worth living.
+Camilla intends to prove that, in time, he will believe his life is worth living.

 Louisa conceals knowing about Will and Camilla's agreement.
-However, she tells Treena, and together they devise ways that will help convince Will to abandon his death wish.
+However, she tells her sister Treena, and together they devise ways that will help convince Will to abandon his death wish.
 Over the next few weeks, Will loosens up and Louisa begins taking him on outings and the two grow closer.

 Through their frequent talks, Louisa learns that Will has traveled extensively; his favorite place is a café in Paris.
 Noticing how limited his life is now and that he has few ambitions, Louisa tries to motivate Will to change.